profsmith89/ctps/_sources/chap16.md

 1. **Historical reasons.** The first computers had little memory and little compute power, and this meant that you couldn't simultaneously run the compiler while running your program.
 In fact, in the earliest days of computing, you couldn't fit the compiler in the computer with anything else.
 2. **Performance reasons.** Interpretation is comparatively slow.
 It allows you to quickly change your script and run bits of it, as we do in the interactive Python interpreter, but you pay for the language translation that takes place at runtime with slower program executions.
 In a compiled language, you compile (i.e., translate) your program once.
 When you go to run it, you're just handing a bunch of machine instructions written in binary to your computer, which directly executes them.
 All the overhead of language translation is paid in the development process, not while the user is running your program.
 3. **Full-program analysis reasons.** This the goal of this chapter.
-If we want to find runtime bugs without running the program, a great time to run our static analyses is at compile time, before we ship the program to any users.
+If we want to find runtime bugs without running the program, a great time to run a static analysis is at compile time, before we ship the program to any users.

 ## Finding type errors